INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To assess INSIGHT's generalizability, we evaluated it on two external datasets: PETACC-3 ($n=1155$) and Orion (n=$27$).
-In PETACC-3 (Table~\ref{tab:main_results}), INSIGHT achieved a C-index of 0.68 and HR of 3.48 (95\% CI: 2.49-4.89).
-Kaplan-Meier analysis (Extended Fig.~\ref{fig:petacc_km} and Fig.~\ref{fig:TCGA_km}) confirmed significant stratification between risk groups.
-This represents a substantial improvement over pTNM-based stratification (C-index 0.58; HR 2.54, 95\% CI: 1.67-3.89).
-Consistent with cross-validation results, INSIGHT was strongest and weakest in the same subpopulations.
-In Orion dataset, INSIGHT outperformed pTNM staging with a C-index of 0.69 and HR of 2.23 (95\% CI: 0.43-11.48), compared to 0.44 and HR 0.66 (95\% CI: 0.15-2.94).
+We evaluated generalisability on independent cohorts.
+In PETACC-3 ($n = 1155$), INSIGHT achieved a C-index of 0.68 and HR of 4.00 (95\% CI: 2.85–5.62) (Table~\ref{tab:main_results}).
+Kaplan–Meier analysis confirmed significant stratification between risk groups ( Fig.~\ref{fig:TCGA_km}; Extended Fig.~\ref{fig:petacc_km}).
+Performance exceeded that of pTNM staging (C-index 0.58; HR 2.54, 95\% CI: 1.67–3.89) and multiple-instance learning approaches (C-index 0.64; HR 2.55, 95\% CI: 1.82–3.58).
+This was consistent across evaluated subpopulations.
+In Orion ($n=27$), INSIGHT achieved a C-index of 0.69 and HR of 2.23 (95\% CI: 0.43–11.48), compared to 0.45 and 0.66 (95\% CI: 0.15–2.94) for pTNM staging.